 In our own Declaration of Independence, the Founders called for the recognition of the self-evident, God-given rights to life, liberty, and the pursuit of happiness.
 They declared that only to protect these rights were governments instituted amongst men.
 That ideal of a government only existing to protect the life and liberty of its people drove them to craft the new nation as they did – including what we now call the Bill of Rights.
 Why does the United States Constitution recognize (not grant) the right to keep and bear arms?
 If someone else holds the power over your life and liberty, then you have no rights to either.

 It takes a lot of faith to create a government that recognizes the right of the people to overthrow it should tyranny begin to take hold.
 This isn’t what Brazil is doing.
 They’re just preparing to recognize the right of the people to defend themselves against violent criminals.
-But, again, it’s a step in the right direction.We value your comments!
-Please weigh in on our comment section below.
+But, again, it’s a step in the right direction.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com